There may be times when a company wants to lend money to a director or a director lends money to a company.

 What is a Director’s Loan Account?

 A director loan account can be made up of various items; accidental overpaid salary or expenses at the end of the accounting period, excess or ultra vires dividends if you have taken more than the profit available or it can simply be a specific loan that you have taken from the company.

 However, we’d only recommend using a Director Loan Account as a short term solution as this can cause adverse tax implications and may lead to cash flow issues if this is not managed well.

 A few things to bear in mind:

-- Borrowing more than £10,000 can be classed as a benefit in kind – If the Director’s Loan Account becomes overdrawn by more than £10,000 at any point in the tax year and you have not charged the official rate of interest (2%) on this loan, then this will be classed as a benefit in kind provided by your company.
-You have had the benefit of an interest free loan and this would need to be disclosed on a P11d, for which the company would pay Class 1A national insurance at 13.8% on the benefit (increasing by 1.25% from April 2022).
-Plus, you as an individual would also need to include the benefit on your personal self-assessment tax return which would be subject to income tax.
-To avoid the benefit in kind implications, if you are taking a loan above £10,000, we’d recommend setting up a formal loan agreement with your company and charging HMRC’s official rate of interest (currently 2%).
+- Borrowing more than £10,000 can be classed as a benefit in kind – If the Director’s Loan Account becomes overdrawn by more than £10,000 at any point in the tax year and the company has not charged the official rate of interest on this loan, then this will be classed as a benefit in kind provided by your company.
+The Director has had the benefit of an interest free loan and this would need to be disclosed on a P11d, for which the company would pay Class 1A national insurance on the benefit.
+Plus, the Director would also need to include the benefit on their personal self-assessment tax return which would be subject to income tax.
 Please note with the £10,000 maximum limit, this includes a number of items; any specific loans, overpaid salary and overpaid expenses.
-Therefore if you were to take a loan of exactly £10,000 in the year but then accidently overpaid your wages by £10, as the loan balance then exceeds £10,000 at some point in the tax year, this would trigger the benefit in kind implications.
+Therefore if a Director was to take a loan of exactly £10,000 in the year but then accidently overpaid their wages by £10, as the loan balance then exceeds £10,000 at some point in the tax year, this would trigger the benefit in kind implications.